 Punctate.
 Bearing impressed dots.
 See illustration above, at right.

 Pygidium.
 The final dorsal segment of the abdomen.
-In some species the pygidium is not covered by the elytra.
+In some groups, such as the Tumbling Flower Beetles (Mordellidae) the pygidium is not covered by the elytra.

 Rostrum.
 The beak or snout of a weevil.
 The plural is rostrums or rostra.